SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Use the `wait` Step to pause once a page has loaded. will let you wait for a number of seconds when you are on a page.
+Use the `wait` Step to pause once a page has loaded. will let you wait a number of seconds when you are on a page.
 The time must be shorter than the maximum amount of time for each Step.
 By default, that's 30 seconds, but you can increase that with the "maximum seconds for each Step" Step.

 ```
     When I wait 10 seconds